-Prince Harry & Meghan Markle's Wedding Portraits Paid Tribute To Princess Diana In A Subtle Way
+Prince Harry & Meghan Markle's Wedding Portraits Subtly Paid Tribute To Princess Diana

 When American actress Meghan Markle married Prince Harry in a gorgeous wedding ceremony on Saturday, the due made sure that the wedding paid tribute to where they both came from.
 Prince Harry, for example, honored his mother, Princess Diana's memory in a number of ways, from the televised ceremony to the private reception for friends and family.
 So people shouldn't be surprised to know that Prince Harry and Markle's wedding portraits paid tribute to Princess Diana in a super subtle way.

 Kensington Palace released Prince Harry and Meghan Markle's official portraits just two days after the wedding and they did not disappoint.
 The photos, taken in the green drawing room at Windsor Castle, according to Town & Country, show Markle with her new family for the first time.
 The results were absolutely stunning — not only did these photos confirm that Markle and Prince Harry are quite possibly one of the prettiest pairings around, but that everyone else could not have been happier for the couple.